 - Convenient – GoCodes QR tags can be scanned by smartphones and iPads and other mobile devices, eliminating the need for expensive inventory management equipment.
 The tags are easy to attach to equipment, and checking items in and out is simple.
 We know that students often try to pick off labels and so ours include a strong permanent adhesive and can even come in metal foil and rigid metal tags which are virtually impossible to remove.

 - Customizable privileges – The GoCodes inventory management system is easy to customize.
 The system allows administrators to limit students to see only basic information about assets, allow teachers greater access to information, and give administrators the ability to see all information and add custom data fields to help asset tracking.

-- Rapid check in/out - Items can be quickly checked in and out to students and staff by simply scanning the QR code and picking the persons name from the list.
+- Rapid check in/out – Items can be quickly checked in and out to students and staff by simply scanning the QR code and picking the person name from the list.
 The transaction is logged and available so assets can be tracked down and checked back in at the end of the school year or semester.